DannyGilligan/chocelegance-resubmission/README.md

 </table>

 <br>
-purple has a traditional association with chocolate which can be seen in popular brands such as Cadbury and Milka (which are two of my favourites!).
+Purple has a traditional association with chocolate which can be seen in popular brands such as Cadbury and Milka (which are two of my favourites!).
 <br><br>
 The more vibrant shades of bright purple/violet have associations with romance, as exemplified by tradional Valentine's day colour schemes.
 <br><br>